James Joyce Tower and Museum

 and the tower is a place of pilgrimage for Joyce enthusiasts, especially on Bloomsday.
 Admission is free.

 History

 The tower was leased from the War Office by Joyce's university friend Oliver St. John Gogarty, with the purpose of "Hellenising" Ireland.
 Joyce stayed there for six days, from 9 to 14 September in 1904.
 Gogarty later attributed Joyce's abrupt departure to a midnight incident with a loaded revolver.

 The opening scenes of Ulysses are set the morning after this incident.
 Gogarty is immortalised as "Stately, plump Buck Mulligan" (the opening words of the novel).

 The tower now contains a museum dedicated to Joyce and displays some of his possessions and other ephemera associated with Ulysses (e.g., "Plumtree's Potted Meat" pot).
 The living space is set up to resemble its 1904 appearance, and contains a ceramic panther to represent one seen in a dream by a resident.
-It is a place of pilgrimage for Joyce enthusiasts, especially on Bloomsday.